-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. \Box Yes \blacksquare No
+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. $\square$ Yes $\boxtimes$ No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \blacksquare Yes \Box No
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. ■ Yes □ No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405) of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). \blacksquare Yes \Box No
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405) of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). $\blacksquare$ Yes $\square$ No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company in Rule 12b-2 of the Exchange Act.

-Large accelerated filer × Accelerated filer

-Non-accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \Box Yes 🗷 No

-The aggregate market value of the registrant's voting and non-voting common equity held by non-affiliates of the registrant's as of June 30, 2022 was \$758,736,872 based on the closing sale price of the registrant's common stock on the New York Stock Exchange as of June 30, 2022.

-As of February 10, 2023 the number of outstanding shares of common stock of Summit Hotel Properties, Inc. was 106,901,576.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's Definitive Proxy Statement on Schedule 14A for its 2023 annual meeting of stockholders, to be filed with the Securities and Exchange Commission not later than 120 days after the end of the fiscal year pursuant to Regulation 14A, are incorporated herein by reference into Part III, Items 10, 11, 12, 13 and 14.
+Indicate by check mark whether the registrant is a large accele company in Rule 12b-2 of the Exchange Act. erated file er, an accelerated filer, a non-accelerated filer, or a smaller repor ting Large accelerated filer × Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the complying with any new or revised financial accounting stan Indicate by check mark whether the registrant has filed a report the effectiveness of its internal control over financial reporting 7262(b)) by the registered public accounting firm that prepare g under S Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$ Indicate by check mark whether any of those error corrections compensation received by any of the registrant's executive off atements that required a recovery analysis of incentive-based ring the relevant recovery period pursuant to §240.10D-1(b).
+Indicate by check mark whether the registrant is a shell compa any (as d efined in Rule 12b-2 of the Exchange Act). □ Yes 🗷 No The aggregate market value of the registrant's voting and non-voting common equity held by non-affiliates of the registrant's as of June 30, 2023 was \$682,825,287 based on the closing sale price of the registrant's common stock on the New York Stock Exchange as of June 30, 2023.
+As of February 9, 2024 the number of outstanding shares of co ommon s tock of Summit Hotel Properties, Inc. was 107,593,373.
+DOCUMENTS INCORPORATED BY REFERENCE A for its 2024 annual meeting of stockholders, to be filed with the end of the fiscal year pursuant to Regulation 14A, are incorporate

-ANNUAL REPORT ON FORM 10-K FISCAL YEAR ENDED DECEMBER 31, 2022 SUMMIT HOTEL PROPERTIES, INC.
+ANNUAL REPORT ON FORM 10-K FISCAL YEAR ENDED DECEMBER 31, 2023 SUMMIT HOTEL PROPERTIES, INC.